swyxio/ai-notes/blog ideas/misc blog ideas.md

 [cost to alphazero](https://twitter.com/finbarrtimbers/status/1765478681194234074?s=12&t=90xQ8sGy63D2OtiaoGJuww)
 - my estimate is more like $1.7M.
 They trained with 5016 TPU chips for 13 days for chess, 9 hours in Chess, and 12 hours in Shogi.
 This is a total of 333 hours.
 The total cost is then 1.67M TPU chip-hours.
 They used v1 TPUs, which I don't think ever had public pricing.
 A v2 TPU costs <$1 per chip-hour at the 1 year commitment level.
 So that's less than $1.7M per training run.
 The 3 year commitment price is ~$0.5873 per chip-hour, which is probably a more reasonable estimate for Google's internal price (although still high by at least a factor of 2, imo).
 That would mean the total cost is ~$980k.
 Are we assuming they did 36 full training runs?
 That seems unlikely.
+-
+- 4x-5x scaling in compute - https://www.reddit.com/r/singularity/comments/1d3xfhs/the_amount_of_compute_used_in_training_is/

 ### where are all the ai engineers?